 Apps are great, but the more you download, the more your phone feels cluttered, and those apps take up precious storage.
 Managing your apps is all about uninstalling the stuff you don’t need, and organizing your shortcuts so finding the app you need isn’t like finding a needle in a haystack.

-We also discuss managing your account from Google Play.
+We’ll also discuss managing your account from Google Play.
 You may not know that much about app permissions, so we’ll explain that, and we’ll also explain how to turn auto-updates off.

+You can drop the icon wherever you want.
 Drag the shortcut to the screen edge if you want to place your shortcut on a different home screen.

 Once you’ve chosen where you want to place the shortcut, simply release your finger.